Computerization/c13n/src/content/blog/2024-09-20/index.md

 It's written in Python, and thus should be portable.

 The only thing that should be mentioned about it is that please do not use `webp` as image format.

+Use `python make.py post` to make posts (existing posts will not trigger rebuild) and `python make.py monthly` to make all the monthly.